BlackIron Financial

 If your priority is...
 Start with...
 Why

-Simple enrollment + familiar experience Traditional Group Most employees already understand this model; straightforward payroll deductions.
+Simple enrollment + familiar employee experience Traditional Group Most employees already understand this model; straightforward payroll deductions.

 Lower total cost with stable monthly payments Level-Funded Often a strong fit for healthier groups that want predictable monthly costs and refund potential.